Use this map to find out about CEQA categorical, statutory and community plan exemptions recently issued by the City & County of San Francisco.

 Please enter project address below:

 Exemptions for projects sponsored by public agencies are provided within the table below; many of these cover a wide geographical area and are not displayed on the map.
-Click on any row in the table to view the Exemption determination document.
+Click on the 'More Details' button on any row in the table to view further information about the project including the Exemption determination document.
 The appeal period for public projects is 30 days after the approval action.
 If the approval action is taken at a noticed public hearing, the date of the hearing marks the beginning of the appeal period.
 The appeal period for any project approved administratively (not at a noticed public hearing) is triggered by the posting of the date of approval within the table below.
+In the table below green dots designate closed projects, blue dots designate active projects.
+Use the scroll bars to move down the table.